Leaving a top Trump administration post? The president may have an ambassadorship for you

-WASHINGTON (AP) — Diplomacy may be soft power, but in President Donald Trump ’s administration, it is also lately a soft landing.
+WASHINGTON (AP) — Diplomacy may be soft power, but in President Donald Trump's administration, it's also lately a soft landing.

 National security adviser Mike Waltz was nominated as United Nations ambassador after he mistakenly added a journalist to a Signal chat discussing military plans.
 Trump tapped IRS Commissioner Billy Long to be his ambassador to Iceland after Long contradicted the administration’s messaging in his less than two months in the job.